-Here are the 11 mistakes people make when trying to sell online.
+Here are the 11 mistakes people make when trying to sell a product online:

 Instead, focus on cultivating your audience by adding value to their lives.
 You can do this by creating valuable, free opt-ins, sharing other people’s work on social media, and developing an online marketing plan that makes sense for your business.

 With a strategy in place, it’s a lot easier to start monetizing your blog instead of throwing it into the wind and hoping it will stick.
-If you need help getting started, here’s a post on how to start monetizing your blog with digital products.
+If you need help getting started, here’s how to start monetizing your blog.

 Building a community is key for selling online, but if you don’t know who to serve with what you know, you aren’t able to create products and services that improve people’s lives.

 First, you want to figure out what it is that you offer and who you can help most with what you know.
 There are many ways to narrow your focus, but for the sake of simplicity, there are two ways to define a target market: through demographics and psychographics.